learn-co-curriculum/wsl-setup/README.md

 ## Adding A Flatiron Customization To Your Terminal

+Start out by ensuring you're back in the Linux home directory, with `cd ~` or just `cd`.

-Start out by making a backup for your `.bashrc`
+Then, make a backup for your `.bashrc`

 ```
 mv .bashrc .bashrc.bak